Kaspur2012/Llamacpp-Model-Launcher/README.md

 #### **5. Limited Testing on Very Large Models (>70B)**

 The development and testing system is equipped with **32 GB of DDR4 RAM**.
 This is sufficient for tuning models up to the 70B class, which often require partial CPU offloading.
 However, extremely large models (>100B) that would be almost entirely reliant on system RAM have not been thoroughly validated.
 The wizard's dynamic timeouts and memory calculations may not be perfectly calibrated for the performance characteristics of these huge models.

+#### **6. Agressive context tuning **

+Currently the context tuning is super agrssive, it will squeeze all your vram for the most context.
+The app is sending a ~2k token for stability test so if you and sending very large context to the llm, you WILL see it running out of memory.
+In this case you need to either manually lower the context to compensate for this or use your own stability long prompt(located in the parameters_db.py -> BENCHMARK_PROMPT, just use your super lomg prompt here so the model can adjust to your long prompt).

 </details>